Back to top

 What is the County’s policy regarding debt?

 Georgia law requires that the total amount of any county’s general obligation debt shall never exceed 10% of the total assessed value of all taxable property in the county.
-Based on the County’s 2013 tax digest and general obligation debt outstanding at September 30, 2013, the County is currently utilizing only 0.82% of its debt limit.
+Based on the County’s 2023 tax digest and general obligation debt outstanding on September 30, 2023, the County is currently utilizing only 0.00% of its debt limit.
 The County chooses to pay cash for a substantial amount of capital improvements rather than issue general obligation bonds.

 What are Cobb County’s annual general fund expenditures?